uros196/repository/README.md

 $this->store('cache_engine');
 ```

-###Well that's nice but where is all that 'customizable'?
+Well that's nice but where is all that 'customizable'?
+---

 All of these methods above you can use in fly, and more.
 Look.
 ```php
 ExampleRepository::remember()->simpleMethod();